a6a3uh/snake-shared-control/README.md

 # Thanks

-Graphics part is havily inspired by [this](https://github.com/tfausak/haskell-snake-game) project.
+Graphics part is heavily inspired by [this](https://github.com/tfausak/haskell-snake-game) project.